-Operating Cumulocity IoT DataHub
+Operating Cumulocity DataHub

 This section describes how you can access system information, usage statistics, and audit logs.